 Our fiberBLADE U doctor blades are manufactured from fiber-reinforced plastic.
 These doctor blades are highly wear resistant and have a wedge-shaped bevel.
 Plastic blades are by nature anticorrosive and are therefore suitable for all coating applications.

-For coating units with TRESU chambers (usually Heiderlberg, manrolang and Komori), the dimensions for the fiberBLADE U doctor blades are usually 35 x 0.37mm, while Harris & Bruno chambers require blades with 28.6 x 0.37mm dimensions.
+For coating units with TRESU chambers (usually Heiderlberg, manrolang and Komori), the dimensions for the fiberBLADE U doctor blades are usually 35 mm wide, while Harris & Bruno chambers mostly require blades with 28 mm width.